aspose-slides/Aspose.Slides-API-References/english/php-java/slideutil/alignshapes/_index.md

 ---
 title: alignShapes
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
 weight: 20
 url: /php-java/slideutil/alignshapes/
 ---

-# alignShapes(int, boolean, com.aspose.slides.IShapeCollection) method
+## alignShapes(int, boolean, com.aspose.slides.IShapeCollection) method

  Changes the placement of all shapes in the collection.
 Aligns shapes to the margins or the edge of the slide or align them relative to each other.